Photo from Unsplash

 March 25

-The Apostle says that Christ was “crucified through weakness” (2 Cor.
-13:4).
-We must remember, however, that weakness was not imperfection in him, though it is imperfection in us; for when we speak of the weakness of Christ’s human nature, we mean its weakness as compared with the strength and power of his divine nature.
-Our Lord felt the weakness of his humanity, for though in union with his eternal Deity, though most blessedly upheld and supported by the power and strength and consolation of the Holy Spirit, yet it was inherently weak, and an experience of its weakness was a part of the sufferings that he endured.
+The Apostle says that Christ was “crucified through weakness” (2 Corinthians 13:4).
+However, we must remember that Christ’s weakness was not imperfection, as it is in us, but rather the weakness of His human nature compared to the strength of His divine nature.
+Our Lord felt the weakness of His humanity, for although it was united with His eternal Deity and upheld by the power and consolation of the Holy Spirit, His human nature was inherently weak.
+This experience of weakness was part of the suffering He endured.

-It was to obtain this help that he offered up prayers and supplications, with strong crying and tears; and it was the vehemency of the conflict which made the blood fall from his brow and tears drop from his eyes, and his whole soul engaged in an agony of mingled grief and horror, fear and supplication, each increasing and stimulating the other, and the whole poured forth with prayers, cries, weeping, and supplications unto him that was able to save him from death; not from the death that he came to die, but to save him from everything connected with the original sentence of death, as involving in it the wrath of God and its consequences.
+It was to obtain this support that Jesus offered up prayers and supplications, with strong crying and tears.
+The intensity of this conflict caused blood to fall from His brow, and His whole soul was engaged in an agony of grief, fear, and supplication.
+His prayers rose to Him who was able to save Him from death—not the death He came to die, but to save Him from all that was involved in the original sentence of death, which carried the wrath of God and its consequences.